nacarbone/retail-earnings-agent/README.md

 ## 9 Analysis of Results

 As a preface to this section, please note that the RL model is tested with its exploration configuration turned on.
 This means that the model's decisions aren't fully deterministic.
-Please see [10.1 Model](#10.1-Model) for further information.
+Please see [10.1 Model](#101-Model) for further information.

 At a high level, the model achieves similar performance to the baseline model, with both losing about 1\% of their account value on the testing data.
 We can examine some of the actions the models tend to take in the following graphs.

 ![alt text](assets/results_1.png)

 We see that the distribution of buying, selling and holding actions is roughly equal for the baseline model.
 This contrasts sharply with the RL model, which prefers to hold its current position most of the time.
 This mimics how real traders operate, as they typically wait until the right time to buy or sell before making ther decision.
-However, it could also be indicative of the model being too risk-averse and warrants more investigation.
+However, it could also be indicative of the model being too risk-averse and warrants further investigation.

 ![alt text](assets/results_2.png)

-In the second graph, we can see that the RL model is much more judicious in its buying and sellings patterns than the baseline model, which prefers to buy and sell in larger quantities, thereby assuming more risk for changes to the market.
+Here, we can see that the RL model is much more judicious in its buying and sellings patterns than the baseline model, which prefers to buy and sell in larger quantities, thereby assuming more risk for changes to the market.

 The next graph shows the agent's performance through its top-performing period in the testing data.

 ![alt text](assets/results_3.png)

 We see that the agent decides to build up its position heading into the earnings announcement, and then aggressively sells to take profit once the earnings are released.
-It earns the majority of its profit at this point in time, though its also able to capitalize on some upward movement later on in the period.
+It earns the majority of its profit at this point in time, though it's also able to capitalize on some upward movement later on in the period.
 As the agent heads into the earnings announcement, we see large orange blocks with little variation, suggesting the agent might have some certainty about what may happen.
 We think this demonstrates that the agent has learned an important feature about earnings announcements: that the stock price may very well spike when an announcement occurs.

 The next graph shows the agent's performance through its worst-performing period in the testing data.

 ![alt text](assets/results_4.png)

 Again, the agent buys into the earnings announcement, but this time the price moves in the opposite direction and the agent take a large loss.
-However, whereas we saw large blocks leading into the announcement on the last chart, there is much more variation in the agent’s behavior here, suggesting a level of uncertainty about the announcement.
+However, whereas we saw large orange blocks leading into the announcement on the last chart, there is much more variation in the agent’s behavior here, suggesting a level of uncertainty about the announcement.
 A goal for future research would be to teach the agent that if it does have this much uncertainty about a period, it does not need to take any action.

 ## 10 Suggested Areas of Improvement

 #### 10.1 Model
 * Most importantly, we need to note that model struggles to provide a deterministic policy.
 Without an exploration configuration, it often will choose to take no action through a trading period.
 We would ultimately never implement a model into production that is still taking random action.
 Here are some thoughts on this:
     * The correct actions for the model to take are more often than not to hold its current position.
 This may provide the model with an overwhelming sense that this is ALWAYS the right action to take and bias its policy updates towards this thinking.
-We could look into models with sparse rewards might provide strategies to circumvent this problem.
+We could look into pre-existing models that can handle sparse rewards, which might provide strategies to circumvent this problem.
     * This could be simply be a consequence of the model being undertrained.
 Currently, it takes almost a full day to make it through one million environment steps.
 Scaling back the model to reduce the computational complexity and increasing training time may provide insight into whether this is an underlying issue.
     * Our reward function showed that it provided more stable policy updates when compared to only using the percentage increase in account value.
 However, our reward function, by design, can also reward the model for not taking any action when the stock price decreases.
 This may lead the model to believe the proper strategy is to do nothing, so looking into other reward structures may prove useful.
     * Because earnings announcements can be largely unpredictable, including the increase/decrease upon the earnings report may be too volatile for our model to be able to process.
 Our goal is to profit off these periods, not necessarily the actual announcement so it may be easier for the model to learn if we reorganize our methodology.